-The number of building permits issued from 2014 to early 2016 has risen dramatically.
-The Township now has 3 residential developments either in the early stages of selling or almost shovel ready.
+The amount of building permits that have been coming in from 2014 to early 2017 has risen dramatically.
+The Township now has three residential developments either in the early stages of selling or almost shovel ready.
 The Township commercial properties have seen an increase with the Township issuing a building permit for its largest warehouse to begin construction within the Township starting in 2016.
-The Township's largest business and employer, Hatfield Meats, is still expanding and looks to be on strong financial ground.
+The Township's largest business employer, Hatfield Meats, is still expanding and looks to be on strong financial ground.